la2050/archive/_projects/2015/la-art-fest.md

     - >-
       LA Arts District and or Chinatown (The Historic State Park and surrounding buildings.)
-  How can the LA2050 community and other stakeholders help your proposal succeed?
-Specifics: >-
-    The Department of Cultural Affairs could help with the infrastructure to produce this event, stages, mics, sound systems and space for exhibitions.
-    The local neighborhood councils could help with logistics for parking, permits and other related matters.
-  How can the LA2050 community and other stakeholders help your proposal succeed?
-Other: '1' How can the LA2050 community and other stakeholders help your proposal succeed?
-Quality improvement research: '1' How can the LA2050 community and other stakeholders help your proposal succeed?
-Money (financial capital): '1' How can the LA2050 community and other stakeholders help your proposal succeed?
-Volunteers/staff (human capital): '1' How can the LA2050 community and other stakeholders help your proposal succeed?
-Publicity/awareness (social capital): '1' 'How can the LA2050 community and other stakeholders help your proposal succeed?
-Infrastructure (building/space/vehicles, etc.)': '1'
-  How can the LA2050 community and other stakeholders help your proposal succeed?
-Education/training: '0' 'How can the LA2050 community and other stakeholders help your proposal succeed?
-Technical infrastructure (computers, etc.)': '1'
-  How can the LA2050 community and other stakeholders help your proposal succeed?
-Community outreach: '1' How can the LA2050 community and other stakeholders help your proposal succeed?
-Network/relationship support: '1' How will your proposal improve the following “Create” metrics?:
+  How will your proposal improve the following “Create” metrics?:
     - Employment in the creative industries
     - Arts establishments per capita